Welcome to Richmond Art Society’s website.

-Welcome to Richmond Art Society, we hold two major exhibitions each year and a substantial lecture programme on artists and art history.
+We hold two major exhibitions each year and a substantial lecture programme on artists and art history.
 We welcome new members to the Society.

 The membership is made up of both those for whom artistic creation is an end in itself, including professional and semi-professional artists, and those who enjoy our highly-regarded art history lectures.
-Click here for a brief history of the Society.